maschkef/little-linux-helper/docs/gui/doc_i18n.md

     "activeModule": "Active Module:",
     "selectedModule": "Selected Module:",
     "selectedDifferent": "Selected",
-    "showingDocsFor": "Showing docs for:",
-    "fromActiveSession": "from active session",
-    "fromSelectedModule": "from selected module",
     "selectModule": "Select a module from the sidebar to get started", "newSession": "+ New Session",
     "selectModuleFirst": "Please select a module first",